ansys/pymodelcenter/doc/source/getting_started/index.rst

 This library has two installation modes: user and developer.
 The following instructions assume that you want to install Ansys ModelCenter Workflow in user mode.
 If you want to contribute to the development of Ansys ModelCenter Workflow, you must install it in developer mode.
-For more information, see :ref:`contribute`.
+For more information, see :ref:`ref_contribute`.

 To install Ansys ModelCenter Workflow in user mode, run this command: